Thirza-Os/So_Long/README.md

 Finished Result:

-My implementation of a program capable of reading single lines, one by one, from a given file descriptor.
+My implementation of a 2D game.